Remembering John Lewis, Civil Rights icon and teller of truths

 Lewis was the youngest, last surviving member of the “big six,” a group of prominent leaders of the Civil Rights era that included James Farmer, Martin Luther King, Jr., Roy Wilkins, Whitney Young, and A. Philip Randolph.
 To illustrate how much Lewis bridged the era, Randolph was born in 1889 and had unionized Black railroad porters in 1925, offering them and their children a pathway from poverty to the middle class.

-The son of an Alabama sharecropper, Lewis was a theological student in Nashville when he joined 12 other young activists to battle desegregation in the South, embarking on the Freedom Rides in 1961.
+The son of an Alabama sharecropper, Lewis was a theological student in Nashville when he joined 12 other activists to battle desegregation in the South, embarking on the Freedom Rides in 1961.
 A fiery and inspirational speaker, he co-founded the Student Nonviolent Coordinating Committee (SNCC) and led the sit-ins at “whites-only” lunch counters across the South in 1963.
 He was arrested dozens of times.
 He also helped organize the landmark March on Washington for Jobs and Freedom in 1963 and was the event’s final speaker.

 In 1965, he co-led the march across the Edmund Pettus Bridge in Selma, where he and hundreds of peaceful demonstrators were attacked by white state troopers with such relentless brutality that the incident shocked public sentiment.
 Lewis sustained a fractured skull that nearly ended his life.
 It was a turning point in Civil Rights history, a watershed known as “Bloody Sunday.”